 - Questions regarding the procedures should be directed to Residence Life and Housing staff (508-531-1277) or the university police department (508-531-1212).

-All students should gather at their building’s designated meeting place so that emergency vehicles and personnel can gain easy access to the building and ensure the safety of those who have exited the building.
+All students are to gather at their building’s designated meeting place so that emergency vehicles and personnel can gain easy access to the building and ensure the safety of those who have exited the building.

 - In the event of an emergency Residence Life and Housing Staff will take attendance at the meeting place in order to give emergency personnel a list of individuals who may still be in the building and may need assistance exiting it.

-- Residence Life and Housing staff will also direct students to a temporary shelter if necessary.
+- Residence Life and Housing staff will direct students to a temporary shelter if necessary.

-Resident students that may require accommodations in the event of an emergency evacuation need to contact their resident director to create a plan to ensure their safety in the case of an emergency evacuation.
+Resident students that require accommodations in the event of an emergency evacuation need to contact the Office of Residence Life & Housing to create a plan to ensure their safety in the case of an emergency evacuation.